-1 Introduction
+1. Introduction

-Many researchers in the Artificial Intelligence community have identified autonomous agents as an important development towards the achievement of many of AI's promises.
-Among the many proposed agent architectures are Rao and Georgeff's BDI agents [26] that model mental attitudes of an agent, concretely beliefs (representing the state of the environment), desires (representing the state of affairs the agent wants to bring about) and intentions (representing the currently selected goals).
-Their architecture is well-known for its elegant logical formalisms, its foundation in philosophical theories and the many real-world applications that have been implemented using it (for example, dMARS [11]).

-Multi-context systems allow to define complex systems with different formal components and the relationships between them.
-Giunchiglia and Serafini devised them a decade ago in order to structure knowledge into distinct sets of facts or theories [16].
-Parsons et al. [25] use these systems in order to model the three BDI modalities as individual components (contexts or units) with bridge rules to describe the dependencies between components.
+Autonomous agents are an important development towards the achievement of many of AI's promises.
+Among the many proposed agent architectures are Rao and Georgeff's well-known BDI agents [19] that model mental attitudes of an agent, concretely beliefs (representing the state of the environment), desires (representing the state of affairs the agent wants to bring about) and intentions (representing the currently selected goals).
+Multi-context systems, devised by Giunchiglia and Serafini [12] to structure knowledge into distinct theories, allow us to define complex systems with different formal components and the relationships between them.
+Parsons et al. [18] use these systems to model the three BDI modalities as individual components (contexts or units) with bridge rules to describe the dependencies between them.
 We propose to extend the BDI agent model with a fourth component that keeps track of the commitments an agent has adopted.
-We view a commitment as a triple consisting of the entity that commits, the entity that the commitment is directed at and the content of the commitment (similar to [5]).
+We view a commitment as a triple consisting of the entity that commits, the entity that the commitment is directed at and the content of the commitment.
 These entities can be individual agents, groups of agents or institutions.
 In this paper, we will follow the approach taken by Parsons et al. and model agents as multi-context systems.
 We describe how the commitment component is connected to the other three contexts via instances of two basic bridge rule schemata and suggest approaches to handle arising inconsistencies.

 In the next section we are going to formally define the use of the terms Commitment and Norm that we are employing in this paper.
-Section 3 will introduce the multi-agent ballroom scenario that we are using to exemplify the normative aspects of our architecture in later sections.
-Subsequently, we briefly summarise multi-context systems and explain how we extended them.
+Subsequently, we summarise multicontext systems and explain how we extended them.
 We show how our architecture lends itself to modelling normative MAS and propose a novel way to operationalise norms.
-Section 5 is concerned with truth maintenance and consistency issues and section 6 introduces norm adoption using the ballroom scenario.
-Finally, we contrast our architecture with existing proposals, present the open challenges, outline our future work and conclude.
+Section 4 is concerned with truth maintenance and consistency issues.
+Finally, we contrast our architecture with existing ones, present our future work and conclude.